Syrians face more economic hardship as unrest spreads

 "My home has been shelled and I am now living in a makeshift residence with relatives," he said.

-Rastan, a town of around 80,0000 is a hotbed of unrest where many residents blame poor economic opportunities and political marginalization for fueling the uprising and social unrest.
+Rastan, a town of around 80,0000 is a hotbed of unrest where many residents blame poor economic opportunities and political marginalization for fuelling the uprising and social unrest.